dbrugne/donut/README.md

 - [ ] Monitoring
 - [ ] Minimum virtual traffic generation
 - [ ] Basic grunt sample data injection (users and rooms) with production and dev fixture sets

+**Search**
+- [ ] Quick search in left column (with 'light' param to get only username/name + avatar) and link for 'more results' that focus and fill the homepage search

 ## Release 4